redwoodjs/redwoodjs-com-archive/cookbook/Custom_Function.md

 yarn rw g function serverTime
 ```

 That will create a shell for you that you can test out right away.
-Make sure your dev server is running with `yarn rw dev` and point your browser to `http://localhost:8911/serverTime`
+Make sure your dev server is running with `yarn rw dev` and point your browser to `http://localhost:8910/.netlify/functions/serverTime`

 ![serverTime Function output](https://user-images.githubusercontent.com/300/81349715-69462700-9075-11ea-87c0-a8a1c564a1b6.png)

+> Since Redwood currently plays nicely with Netlify we use the same proxy path that Netlify does for functions, `/.netlify/functions`.
+If you are deploying somewhere else you can change this in  `redwood.toml` in the root of your app.

 ## Getting the Time